-There’s a lone open bottle of olives in your fridge.
-You’ve used a third of it in a pizza, a small bunch in a salad, and you’re wondering for how long you can refrigerate the rest.
-It’s not like you use olives every day, so knowing precisely for how long you can keep them before they go bad is essential.
+There’s an open bottle of olives in your fridge.
+You’ve used a third in a pizza, a small bunch in a salad, and you’re wondering how long you can refrigerate the rest.

 Can Olives Go Bad?
 How To Tell They Are Bad?

-When it comes to an unopened bottle or jar, if the lid is popped instead of flat, that’s a sure sign something went wrong.
+If the lid of an unopened bottle or jar is popped instead of flat, that’s a sure sign something went wrong.
 Examine the olives carefully before eating, or discard them for safety reasons.
 Both choices are fine.

-Pay special attention to all the described factors if it’s a liquid-free package, as those don’t last as long and quickly go bad if the packaging has a tiny hole.
+Pay special attention to all of the described factors if it’s a liquid-free package.
+They don’t last as long and quickly go bad if the packaging has a tiny hole.

 How Long Do Olives Last?

-All in all, read the label and take good care of the fruits.
-If you do that, you should be able to get at least an additional week or two of storage for liquid-packed olives.
+If you take good care of the olives, you should be able to get at least an extra week or two of storage for liquid-packed olives.

 How To Store Olives?